tus/tus-resumable-upload-protocol/protocol.md

 #### Upload-Length

-The `Upload-Length` header indicates the final size of the an upload in bytes.
+The `Upload-Length` header indicates the size of the an entire upload in bytes.
 The value MUST be a non-negative integer.

 #### Tus-Resumable

-The `Tus-Resumable` header MUST be sent in every response and request except `OPTIONS` request.
-Its value MUST be set to the current version of the protocol used by the Client or the Server.
+The `Tus-Resumable` header MUST be included in every request and response except `OPTIONS` request.
+The value MUST be the version of the protocol used by the Client and the Server.

 If the Client requests the use of a version which is not supported by the Server latter one MUST return `412 Precondition Failed` without processing the request